 Open source: above and beyond

 The benefit of open source software extends beyond any relationship to cost.
+Open source software is about the democratization of code; where generous engineers share their knowledge and skill sets with the world so they can also benefit from it.
 Open source software extends the traditional platform of software development and expands it into shared passion, experience, knowledge and community.

-Open source means that the platform that you use today has contributions made to it by developers who are also using the software.
-They created a feature they wanted and shared that feature.
+Open source means that the platform that you use today has contributions made to it by the community that has rallied around it.
+You won’t find that experience in commercial software.

 We’ve been both honored to contribute and in receiving contributions from the community.
-When COVID has taken us so much farther from people, open source is still here bringing us together.
+When COVID has taken us so much farther from people, open source has still been here bringing us together.

 In Summary: Building great ideas is for everyone

 If building great ideas is for everyone, then people need access to more than a Kanban board or a to do list to grow into the next big thing.

 It isn’t enough, though, that people should just have access to the organizational elements of building.
 For McKinsey’s statistics to catch up with other groups, we need to also make the principles of project management accessible.